“But that’s not what the DEVICE looks like!”

 Shop interior, back wall:

 Another thing that gets a lot of attention for my shop is that “tapestry” on the back wall.
 (Plus, there’s often a big man in armor sitting in the wooden chair in front of it.
 He attracts a lot of attention for the shop, too.)
 The 4×6-foot tapestry is printed on heavy basket-weave canvas (because at this scale, the fabric needs to have some texture) and backed with cotton osnaburg.
-I’ll have smaller versions in my shop next year, and at least a few of the full-sized one.
+I’ll have smaller versions in my shop next year, and at least a few of the full-sized ones.

 I had to put some of the wall hangings in front of the tapestry, because there wasn’t room anywhere else.
 (That’s another thing I’m working on; I’m already working on a new shop layout for 2026 that will give me more wall space to hang stuff.)